ghgeist/disaster_response_project/README.md

 These downloads only have to be done once per virtual environment

+### Future Directions
+- Optimize Grid Search for Weighted F1-Score instead of Accuracy
+- Use a translation API to ensure tweet translation consistency

+# The Problem

+The problem here is that I'm pretty sure that my classes are imbalanced.
+If this is the case, accuracy is probably not a good metric to evaluate the model's performance.
+The weighted F1 metric is probably better because it accounts for the balance between precision and recall, along with support for the given class.

 #Code to pull in the nltk imports
 import nltk
 nltk.download([